The Power of Perseverance

 Early financial support from Indiana Landmarks allowed the Friends to mobilize.
 Guided by an architectural assessment and restoration plan, over the next two decades the volunteer-led group ticked off projects one by one, backed by unwavering support from the congregation and community.
 Restoration work included masonry repairs, stained glass window restoration, a new roof, updated electrical and HVAC systems, construction of a new kitchen, and ADA accessibility improvements, including a new accessible entrance, interior ramp, accessible restrooms, and wheelchair lift.

 Throughout the long process, Indiana Landmarks offered ongoing support – providing design advice, connecting the Friends group with experienced contractors, acting as project manager, and helping write the proposal for the Historic Preservation Fund Grant.
+A generous grant from the Wabash Community Foundation and a gift from a private donor helped the Friends group match the state preservation grant.

 Although some detail work remains, completion of the final major repairs marks a momentous point in Allen Chapel’s restoration.
 On September 8, the congregation showed off the latest improvements during its annual barbecue.
 To learn more about the church and its restoration, contact Indiana Landmarks’ Western Regional Office, 812-232-4534, firstname.lastname@example.org.